afreidz/no.de/README.md

   totally YMMV.
   * **nodejs/npm** This may seem obvious, but I'm sure it will cause some raised eyebrows.
 Importantly, you should be on `node@v14.x` and `npm@v7.x`.
 I recommend [volta](https://volta.sh) to manage node/npm versions.
-  * **google/zx** this is an [npm package](https://github.com/google/zx) from the folks at Google that helps with cli writing.
-It works best when installed globally via `npm i -g zx`.
-Its a local dependency of the cli tool already, so there is an opportunity to improve this out of being a "pre-requisite" in the future.
   * **linux packages** the following Arch packages are required:
     * xorg-server
     * xorg-apps